 These groups haven’t just been silenced: they have been minimised, displaced and harmed throughout history, at times in the name of furthering the environmental movement.

 Slowly, this is changing.
 The work of BIPOC groups and the educational efforts of intersectional environmentalists have propelled a shift in thinking and it’s becoming more widely accepted that indigenous groups have made significant contributions to the protection and maintenance of some of the world’s most fragile ecosystems.

 People aren’t just recognising that these groups have been leading the way on climate change for centuries though: they’re now looking to them to inform current solutions.
 We even saw a historic pledge at last year’s COP26, with governments and private funders announcing an investment of 1.7 billion dollars US to help indigenous and local communities protect vital, biodiverse tropical forests.

 In recognition of the role first nations people play in solving climate change and protecting the natural world, we’re taking you to five places around the world that are being protected, conserved and safeguarded by indigenous or local groups.

-Tourism Tropical North Queensland
+Documented By: Tourism Tropical North Queensland